 The programme has several strands of work, including:

-- The School and College Governors Project - matching Sheffield Hallam University staff with governor vacancies (see videos below)
+- A School and College Governors scheme launches at Sheffield Hallam University in partnership with Inspiring Governance

-- Supporting regional commitment to excellence in Careers Education Information Advice and Guidance (CEIAG), especially linked to achieving Gatsby benchmarks
+- A regional approach to Careers Education Information, Advice and Guidance

 How to get involved

-If you are interested in finding out more about this strand, or want to get involved in some of our projects please visit the Get Involved page or drop us an email: firstname.lastname@example.org
+If you are interested in finding out more about this strand, or want to get involved in some of our projects please visit the Get Involved page or email us: firstname.lastname@example.org